-Dr Kristen Sharp is a Senior Lecturer in Art History and Theory in the School of Art, RMIT University.
+Dr Kristen Sharp is the Associate Dean, Art in the School of Art at RMIT University.

 - Digital Ethnography Research Centre, RMIT University

 Registered Category 1 supervisor.

 Contemporary Art, Asian Art (esp.
 Japan and China), Collaboration, Public Art, Art and Urban Space, Environmental Art, Globalisation and Art and Sound Art.

 - Diploma Teaching (Secondary) University of Auckland, 1997

 - Bachelor of Fine Arts (Printmaking/Art History) Elam School of Fine Arts University of Auckland, 1996

 - Asian art academics and curators in Australia and New Zealand